Terms and Conditions

 § 4 Prices and payment terms

-(1) The prices listed in the online store for private customers are gross prices and include applicable value-added tax.
+(1) The prices listed in the online shop for private customers are gross prices and include applicable value-added tax.

-The prices listed in the order catalogue and in the online store for business customers are net prices and do not include applicable value-added tax.
+The prices listed in the order catalogue and in the online shop for business customers are net prices and do not include applicable value-added tax.

 (2) In addition to the order confirmation, the Customer is sent a detailed invoice listing value-added tax and shipping costs.